near/near-lake-framework-rs/README.md

 ## Cost estimates

-**TL;DR** approximately $18.15 per month (for AWS S3 access, payed directly to AWS)
+**TL;DR** approximately $18.15 per month (for AWS S3 access, paid directly to AWS) for the reading of fresh blocks

 Explanation:

-Assuming NEAR Protocol produces accurately 1 block per second (which is relly not, average block production time is 1.3s).
-Full day consists of 86400 seconds, that's the max number of blocks can be produced.
+Assuming NEAR Protocol produces accurately 1 block per second (which is really not, the average block production time is 1.3s).
+A full day consists of 86400 seconds, that's the max number of blocks that can be produced.

 According the [Amazon S3 prices](https://aws.amazon.com/s3/pricing/?nc1=h_ls) `list` requests are charged for $0.005 per 1000 requests and `get` is charged for $0.0004 per 1000 requests.